intiface/intiface-cli-csharp/README.md

 While this program can be used standalone, it will mostly be featured as a backend/engine for Intiface Desktop.

+## A Note About Versioning

+Versions of the Intiface CLI have Major/Minor/Patch semvers that track the version of buttplug-csharp library they depend on.
+Any changes to the intiface CLI program itself will be build versions tacked on the end of that range.

 ## Support The Project

 If you find this project helpful, you can [support us via